Samurai II: Duel at Ichijoji Temple: Plot

 Musashi cleanses himself by a well.
 In the dawn a large group of men confront Sasaki, who claims to be a witness of the duel but is rejected as he is not requested to do so by anybody.
 Sasaki realizes that they are to ambush Musashi, and leaves after commenting that the house of Yoshioka has no honour.

 Osugi has convinced Matahachi to kill Otsu, they intercept her in the woods.
 Matahachi instead wants to elope, Otsu explains she loves Takezo.
 Enraged, Matahachi chases her with the long sword.
 Sasaki happens to come by.
 Boldly, Matahachi proclaims himself as Sasaki.
 The real Sasaki is amused and introduces himself.

 Musashi stops briefly at a well and ponders the inscription.
 Akemi arrives and hugs him.
 Otsu also shows up and sees the two in a close embrace.
 Akemi tells him there are 80 men waiting for him, she tells him not to go.
 Otsu watches as Musashi pushes Akemi down and continues towards the duel.

 He strides confidently through the bush and arrives behind the ambushers.
 He decides to go in as promised, demanding to see Seijuro.
-Defiant, he draws his blade and starts taking them down.
+He draws his blade and starts taking them down.
 Otsu arrives as more reinforcements also appear, while Sasaki and Akemi watch from a hillside nearby.
 Since archers land their arrows at Musashi`s feet, he retreats slowly across a rice paddy, the thick mud and water hampers the mob.
 He gets to dry land first and makes an escape.

 As day breaks Takuan appears.
 Otsu announces she will not be a nun after all.

 Somewhere in the woods a tired Musashi meets Seijuro, who claims that he is not a coward but his men stopped him earlier.
 As they start the duel, Musashi's first strike hurts Seijuro's left arm, causing him falls to the ground and at Musashi's mercy.
 Recalling the words from the people he encountered previously, Musashi relents and leaves Seijuro alive.

 On the run, Musashi is exhausted and collapses at a stream.
 Jotaro sees him and calls for Otsu.
 Later, by a mountain stream Musashi awakens.
 Otsu is happily washing clothes by the water.
 The two are living their dreams.
 Overcome with emotion and thinking that Otsu feels the same way for him, Musashi attempts to make love right there, but Otsu tells him she is not ready to go all the way.
 Confused, Musashi quickly packs his swords and leaves.
 He then renounces his love of women and promise to never fall for a woman again as they are never clear on their intentions.
 High above, Sasaki sees him walking alone and wishes him luck in his next grand adventure.